bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 ### [Converters](/docs/plugins/converters/)

 Converters change a markup language from one format to another.
-For example:

-* _bridgetown-textile-converter_

 ### [Commands](/docs/plugins/commands/)

 Commands extend the `bridgetown` executable with subcommands.
-For example:

-* _bridgetown-compose_

 ### [Hooks](/docs/plugins/hooks/)